 Currently, we are still waiting for the official court verdict on the case.

-What Happens When You Lose To A National Collegiate Trust Lawsuit of 2021
+What Happens When You Lose To A National Collegiate Trust Lawsuit?

-In short, you can be in financial harm that is difficult to break out off unless you find a way of paying in bulk or have a discharged bankruptcy.
+In short, you can be in financial harm that is difficult to break out of unless you find a way of paying in bulk or have a discharged bankruptcy.

-Before we start with the reasons why the NCSLT dismisses lawsuits, you have to know that the following reasons are not the government or the NCSLT.
+Before we start with the reasons why the NCSLT dismisses lawsuits, you have to know that the following reasons are not from the government or the NCSLT.
 But they are based on years of experience.
-There are three reasons why we suggest the National Collegiate Student dismiss cases.
+There are three reasons why we suggest dismissing the National Collegiate Student cases.

 - The NCSLT can ask the court to dismiss a case before they stand trial.
-The possible reason can be that they don’t have the witness to testify.
+The possible reason could be that they don’t have a witness to testify.
 Take note that they are not the initial lender.
 Which means, they need to acquire a person who can testify about the original lender’s records of promissory letters and legal documents.

-- The second reason is maybe because they can’t locate you.
+- The second reason is that maybe they can’t locate you.
 For instance, maybe you relocated from the address you gave to the lenders.
-So they dismiss the lawsuit and follow you at your new residence.
+So they drop the lawsuit and follow you to your new address.
 Whatever the case, if you are not present, they can’t have a lawsuit against you.

 Just because the NCSLT dismissed your case does not mean you don’t owe any loan debt.
 It only means they have to locate you before they can sue you.

-- Finally, when the statute of limitations passes, they dismiss the lawsuit.
-Typically, the NCSLT dismiss the cases when then these two things are correct:
+1. Finally, when the statute of limitations has passed, they dismiss the lawsuit.
+Typically, the NCSLT dismisses cases when these two things are correct:

-- If you hired an attorney to search in the case against you
+- If you hired an attorney to search for the case against you

 - They filed the suit in a state with a limited statute of limitation